The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains per day

-It's difficult to get from Trier to Amsterdam without transferring at least 2 times.
+It's difficult to get from Trier to Amsterdam without transferring at least once.

-Travel between Trier, Germany and Amsterdam, Netherlands by train is: Partially open.
+Travel by train between Trier, Germany and Amsterdam, Netherlands is: Unrestricted.

-The information above was last checked on 11/29/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Trier and Amsterdam before traveling.
+The above information was last checked on 9/26/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Trier to Amsterdam closer to your date of departure here

-The restriction level for your return train to Trier, Germany from Amsterdam is: Partially open.
+The restriction level for your return train to Trier, Germany from Amsterdam is: Unrestricted.

 Conditions of reentry: